ydb-platform/ydb/ydb/docs/en/core/yql/query_plans.md

 **UI representation**:
 ![precompute](_assets/precompute.png)

-Stages that depend on precomputes should be executed after the precompute have been completed.
+Stages that depend on precomputes should be executed after the precompute has been completed.